wabwino/dymodes/README.md

 ## removing dymodes rules
 The probability of one wanting to remove rules and configs created by `dymodes` is very low.
 That's why there is no official way of removing them.
 -->

----
-_If you like the software, consider giving the repo a star!_